mojaloop/contrib-fido2-flutter-lib/README.md

 (2) `initiateSigning`

 It is fairly straightforward to understand the purpose of these functions.
+Calling these functions brings up a flow that guides the user through the processes of FIDO credential registration and signing respectively and the functions return futures of generated authenticator results which can be sent to the server for registration and authentication purposes.

 However, the inputs and outputs of these functions may be confusing.

 Here is an explanation of the inputs and outputs of the above functions: